1mh/pyqt-examples/src/02 PyQt Widgets/README.md

 # PyQt Widgets

-This sample application shows the most common PyQt widgets:
+A *widget* is a GUI element: A button, a text field, ...
+This sample application shows the most common PyQt widgets.

 ![PyQt widgets screenshot](pyqt-widgets.png)